parisba/heyparis/content/posts/tasmanai/index.md

 ---

-Header image from [Tourism Tasmania's TasmanAi campaign](https://www.discovertasmania.com.au/tasmanai/).
-Used without permission or endorsement, implied or otherwise.
+Header image inspired by [Tourism Tasmania's TasmanAi campaign](https://www.discovertasmania.com.au/tasmanai/).
+"TasmanAI" is used without permission or endorsement, implied or otherwise.